 These leads are in your sales funnel and if you’ve labelled them right (e.g. lost, closed, etc.), you can easily spot them.
 And they are exactly who you need to re-engage as part of your CRM lead generation effort.

 Besides running multiple sales and marketing campaigns to pull in leads, and nurture them into paying customers, look into your database.

 This is equally important if you want to take full advantage of your CRM and its functionality.
-The idea is to return to leads or ‘contacts’ who know you, have had a conversation with someone in your company but could not sign up due to various reasons.
+The idea is to return to leads or ‘contacts’ who know you or have had a conversation with someone in your company, but could not sign up due to various reasons.

 By doing this, you can also cut down on your prospecting and lead mining costs – and of course, extract the maximum ROI from your existing database.

 Here are a few suggestions on how you can practically do this:

 Let us reiterate here – the contacts sitting around in your database are a goldmine for CRM lead generation.
 The only catch is that you will need to carry out one essential task – and that is data enrichment and cleansing.